 Timeline and requirements

-available.
-All images submitted were under the condition that they may be used on the International Women's Day website, with
+are under the condition that they may be used on the International Women's Day website and associated channels.

-Detailed case studies are featured on the International Women's Day website and via its social media channels and further communication
+Detailed case studies are featured on the International Women's Day website website, social media channels

 elective donation direct to one of the International Women's Day Charities of Choice -